alibaba/EssentialMC2/papers/pytorch-video-understanding/README.md

 # pytorch-video-understanding
 This codebase provides a comprehensive video understanding solution for video classification and temporal detection.
+This codebase will be merged into EssentialMC2 codebase soon.

 Key features:
 - Video classification: State-of-the-art video models, with self-supervised representation learning approaches for pre-training, and supervised classification pipeline for fine-tuning.